Louise Ringsing

-Louise Ringsing (born 20 August 1996) is a Danish footballer who plays as a midfielder for RB Leipzig and has appeared for the Denmark women's national under-23 team.
+Louise Ringsing (born 20 August 1996) is a Danish footballer who plays as a defender for Næstved Boldklub in the Danish Women's 1st Division.

-She has played for the Danish youth teams several times, but she hasn't made international debut for the Danish national team.
+She has played for the Danish youth teams several times and has also appeared for the Denmark women's national under-23 team, but she hasn't made international debut for the Danish national team.

 Club career

 She started playing for Brøndby IF and Turbine Potsdam in her youth years.
 After two years in Germany, she went back to Brøndby IF until 2016 and then signed with Fortuna Hjørring.
 In 2018, she joined Bayer 04 Leverkusen, where she played in one year, until she came back to Denmark for Brøndby IF.
+In the summer of 2020 she signed with RB Leipzig, where she stayed for three years.
+After winning the championship in the second German women's division, she returned to Denmark once again, where she joined Næstved Boldklub.
+She also coaches the team together with her father Arne.

+in january the 13th she got her coaching license.

 Personal life

-Outside of football, Ringsing has studied to become a teacher.
+Outside of football, Ringsing has studied to become a teacher in 2025 she is a teacher for a school "sct.
+Jørgens school".